ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 <a id="Description"></a>
 ## Description
 This miniprogram allow the user to control the different systems of the sensor and to perform the experiments.
 The GUI can be used in two modes: with a camera or with a spectrometer, depending on which measurement is better suited for the experiment.
-The GUI will then automatically adapt the interface to the chosen mode.
+The GUI will then automatically adapt the interface to the pluged in measurement device.

 The GUI is divided into 3 parts:
 - **Microfluidics** which controls the pump